Supreme People's Court of Vietnam: Responsibility and jurisdiction

 The Supreme People's Court is responsible for providing leadership to the Vietnamese court system, supervising the judicial process, and recommending bills to the National Assembly as appropriate under law.
 It is a court of final resort.

 The Court is by statute the court of final resort for all matters arising under Vietnamese law.
-It hears appeals in cases where court decisions have been implemented.
+It hears appeals in cases where decisions of lower courts have been implemented.
 The Court's Council of Justices can also pass resolutions directing lower courts on the uniform enforcement of the law across the country.

 Prior to June 2015, when parts of the Law on the Organisation of People's Courts (2014) and several resolutions by the Standing Committee of the National Assembly took effect, the Supreme People's Court also had some intermediate appellate jurisdiction via its three appellate benches (toà phúc thẩm).
 However, the 2014 law transformed those appellate benches into full courts called superior people's courts (toà án nhân dân cấp cao), and removed intermediate appellate jurisdiction from the Supreme People's Court.